Levi-kun/Commanderbutbetter/README.md

 (FYI: Node.js downloads npm with Node.js)

-None of the art related to this discord bot is not mine I don't own any of the art, that is collerated with this bot
+None of the art related to this discord bot is not mine I don't own any of the art, that is connected  with this bot